-Most likely you have heard the term “certified diamonds”.
-But have you ever wondered what the big deal is if buy non-certified diamonds?
-A diamond is an expensive purchase and whether you buy a certified stone can make a big difference.
+Have you ever wondered what the big deal is if you buy non-certified diamonds?
+Diamonds are an expensive purchase, and whether you buy a certified or non-certified stone makes a big difference.
 Let’s see what distinguishes a certified diamond from a non-certified one and why shopping for certified diamonds is a benefit in itself.

 What Are Certified Diamonds?

-Such diamonds come with a certificate or a grading report, an official document issued by a grading laboratory describing a stone’s colour, clarity, cut quality, carat weight, shape, measurements, polish, symmetry, fluorescence, and other features of the stone.
+Certified diamonds come with a certificate or a grading report, an official document issued by a grading laboratory describing a stone’s colour, clarity, cut quality, carat weight, shape, measurements, polish, symmetry, fluorescence, and other features of the stone.

 Who Certifies Diamonds?

-Always remember that certification makes sense only if it is done by a third party that is not connected with the jeweller selling the specific diamond.
-In case the jeweller can influence how his or her diamonds are evaluated, the quality characteristics may not be objective.
+Remember that certification makes sense only if it is done by a third party not connected with the jeweller selling the specific diamond.
+In case the jeweller can influence how their diamonds are evaluated, the quality characteristics may not be objective.

-And some sellers prefer to offer non-certified diamonds so that they can present the quality of these stones in the best possible light.
+And last but not least, some sellers prefer to offer non-certified or self-certified diamonds so that they can present the quality of these stones in the best possible light.

 What If a Diamond Is Not Certified?

 In fact, without a certificate, you can never be sure what you are buying.
-If a diamond is not certified, your only source of information about the quality of the stone is the seller.
-And let’s agree, the seller’s assessment is not likely to be the most objective.
+If a diamond is not certified, your only source of information about the stone’s quality is the seller.
+And let’s agree the seller’s assessment is not likely to be the most objective.